MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/tutorial-migration-service-aurora-offline.md

 ### Monitor the migration

 After you select **Start Validation and Migration**, a notification appears within a few seconds to say that the validation or migration creation is successful.
-You're redirected to the flexible server instance **Migration** pane.
+You're redirected to the Flexible Server instance **Migration** pane.
 The entry is in the **InProgress** state and **PerformingPreRequisiteSteps** substate.
 The workflow takes 2 to 3 minutes to set up the migration infrastructure and check network connections.

 :::image type="content" source="media/tutorial-migration-service-aurora-offline/portal-offline-monitor-migration-aurora.png" alt-text="Screenshot of the monitor migration pane." lightbox="media/tutorial-migration-service-aurora-offline/portal-offline-monitor-migration-aurora.png":::